yadt/try-it-yourself/README.md

-# How to setup a minimal system?
+# Getting started ...

 Using the yadtshell it's easy to start and stop services on yadtclients.

 ![concept yadtshell and yadtclient](https://raw.github.com/yadt/getting-started/master/images/yadtshell_to_yadtclient.png)

-We want to have a minimal setup of YADT, on a single host with dummy services to play with.
+In this guide we want to show you how to set up a minimal YADT system, on a single host with dummy services to play with.

-## Test Machine
+## How to setup a minimal system?
 You might want to test YADT on a vm.
 All you need is a red hat based system.

 ### Prerequisites